liamzdenek/sourcegraph-application/memory-bank/activeContext.md

 3. **Infrastructure Setup**: Creating the AWS CDK configuration for deployment
 4. **Initial Backend Scaffold**: Setting up the Express API for Lambda deployment
 5. **Initial Frontend Scaffold**: Setting up the React application with Vite and Tanstack Router
+6. **Client Implementation**: Implementing the GitHub and Claude clients for API integration
+7. **Shared Package**: Implementing common types, schemas, utilities, and configuration

 ## Recent Changes